 Lions Gate Hospital is building a new six-floor acute tower projected to open to patients in early 2025.
-The Paul Myers Tower, named after Paul Myers, a North Shore businessman and philanthropist who is supporting the hospital expansion through a $25 million donation.
-To learn more about this exciting project, we spoke with Primavera Douglas, a coordinator in the Medical Device Reprocessing Department at the Lions Gate Hospital and a long-standing Vancouver Coastal Health employee.
+The Paul Myers Tower, named after Paul Myers, a North Shore businessman and philanthropist is supporting the hospital expansion through a donation.
+To learn more about this exciting project, we spoke with Dr. Victor Chow, Surgeon, Urology who began his medical career as an intern at Lions Gate Hospital 30 years ago.

-What does the new tower mean to you?
+What does the new Paul Myers Tower mean to you and your patients?

 Lions Gate Hospital is where I had my first internship over 30 years ago.
 The hospital has a great reputation with excellent services and staff who provide exceptional care.
 The new hospital will be refreshed and modern with state-of-the art equipment to allow for enhanced patient care.
 The new operating rooms will have efficient layouts and well-organized equipment which lead to smoother procedures.
 It will provide more comfort and healing space for our patients and will be a great facility for staff to enjoy as well.

 How will our operating rooms be improved in comparison to our existing current operating rooms?
 The space will be built to the latest industry standards with a larger working space to accommodate equipment better.
 Infection control will be improved with an enhanced layout and design that will also help with efficiency.
 Beds are placed to support a logical flow of tasks and activities during a surgery and equipment will be on one floor for easier access.
 During COV-19 we learned the importance of having an airborne room, so during the planning of Paul Myers we wanted to ensure we took all infection control practises into the design of the operating rooms.
 We ensured these operating rooms will remain a state-of-the-art, safe and efficient environment for many years to come.